 A superstar ingredient like hyaluronic acid can be brilliant, as it binds to moisture, while also plumping your skin.

-The Butterfly Kisses Probiotic Gel Cream is a perfect moisturiser choice for acne-prone skin as it’s ultra-light and won’t clog pores but it delivers all the moisture that your skin needs for healing.
+The 'Make My Day' Bio-Retinol Gel Cream is a perfect moisturiser choice for acne-prone skin as it’s ultra-light and won’t clog pores but it delivers all the moisture that your skin needs for healing.

-Since the Butterfly Kisses is very light, drier skin types can pair it with a facial oil like the Sunrise Over C Mattifying Facial Oil for oily skin or the Good Vibes Brightening Facial Oil for normal and combination skin.
+Since our Gel Cream is very light, drier skin types can pair it with a facial oil like the Sunrise Over C Mattifying Facial Oil for oily skin or the Good Vibes Brightening Facial Oil for normal and combination skin.

 Promote Cellular Renewal